cbc-univie/FFGenOpt/docs/documentation_pages/qm.rst

    conda install -n ffgenopt -c psi4 psi4

-Your script may look something like this:
+Your QM job script may look something like this:

 .. code-block:: python